microsoft/vcpkg-docs/vcpkg/contributing/maintainer-guide.md

 - You've discovered that the wrong copyright file has been deployed, and fixed that in the portfile.
 - You should update the `"port-version"` field in the manifest file to `1`.

-See our [manifest files document](manifest-files.md#port-version) for a full explanation of our conventions.
+See the [versioning documentation](../users/versioning.md#port-version) for more information.

 ### Update the version files in `versions/` of any modified ports